Self-hosted Retool 4.0 and 3.334 stable updates

 Update your Retool instance to apply the latest bug fixes and security patches.

-Retool 3.387 is now available on the Edge release channel for self-hosted organizations.
+The following patch is now available on the Stable release channel:

 Update your Retool instance to apply the latest bug fixes and security patches.